letsencrypt/cp-cps/CP-CPS.md

 All Subscriber Certificates are made available to Subscribers via the ACME protocol.

 Prior to each Subscriber Certificate issuance, ISRG signs a corresponding Precertificate and submits it to a selection of Certificate Transparency logs.
-After each Subscriber Certificate issuance, ISRG submits resulting certificate to a selection of Certificate Transparency logs on a best-effort basis.
+After each Subscriber Certificate issuance, ISRG submits the resulting certificate to a selection of Certificate Transparency logs on a best-effort basis.

 ISRG does not guarantee issuance of a final certificate for every Precertificate.